 What kinds of content are there, exactly

 There’s the metadata kind of content: The hotel details, including the location and the services, facilities, and amenities provided.
 These determine whether a hotel profile will even appear in search results.
-When this content is missing or incomplete, it’s not likely that the traveller will ever see the profile.
+When this content is missing or incomplete, it’s not likely that the traveler will ever see the profile.
 The hotel is out of the running before the race even begins.

 There’s written content: The engaging hotel description.
 This is where a hotelier can highlight their property’s unique selling point and its key features.
 This is what helps a profile rank higher up in those search results.
 And not just rank higher, but receive 14% more clicks.
 When this content is missing or not translated into multiple languages, the hotel profile will not be among those that receive 79% of all clicks.

 And then there’s the most powerful kind of content of all: the photos.
-This visual content immediately captures the travellers’ attention and appeals to them on an emotional level.
+This visual content immediately captures the travelers’ attention and appeals to them on an emotional level.
 When this visual content is missing or low quality, only 4% of users will even consider the hotel by clicking on the profile.
 And even if they consider it, there’s no guarantee they’ll book.
-After all, next to price, it’s the photos that have the greatest influence on the travellers’ ultimate booking decision.
+After all, next to price, it’s the photos that have the greatest influence on the travelers’ ultimate booking decision.

 Would you like to have insights delivered to your inbox?